bbros-dev/goose/book/src/regatta.md

 ## Overview

-Swanling treats the problem of recording the results of distributed load testing as a distributed storage problem.
-Holding that opinion, it is natural to build on the [Raft (PDF)](https://raft.github.io/raft.pdf) algorithm, a consensus algorithm for distributed systems.
+Swanling treats recording data about the requests and responses over the duration of distributed load test or benchmark, as a distributed storage problem in a peer to peer network.

+Holding those opinions, it is natural to build on the [Raft (PDF)](https://raft.github.io/raft.pdf) algorithm, a consensus algorithm for distributed systems, and the [libp2p] system, a modular system of protocols, specifications and libraries that enable the development of peer-to-peer network applications.

+Consequently, `regatta` is a peer-to-peer network CLI application, built using the Rust [Crate libp2p](https://crates.io/crates/libp2p) implementation of the [libp2p system](https://libp2p.io).
+Hence, Swanling uses [multi-cast DNS (mDNS)](https://docs.libp2p.io/reference/glossary/#mdns) to connect `regatta` peers.

 ## Requirements

 ### Network

-The ability to send and receive data over a network is integral to the proper functionality of nodes within a Raft cluster.
-Swanling assumes the cluster of virtual machines, physical machines or containers can exchange data with each other.
-Swanling also assumes that DNS is used to resolve names to IP addresses.
+The ability to send and receive data over a network is integral to the proper functionality of nodes within a peer-to-peer netwrok and a Raft cluster.
+Swanling assumes the cluster of virtual machines, physical machines or containers can exchange data with each other - perioidcally, if not always.

 ### Security

-Swanling assumes all network traffic is across a secured, trusted, private network.
+Swanling assumes its network traffic is across a secured, trusted, private network.
 There are no active plans alter this.
 While PR's are welcome, our current view is that network security is not trivial, and pseudo-security, or security theater creates more risks than it eliminates, while imposing real performance costs.
+That being said the transport between Regatta processes/instances does use the [Noise protocol](https://noiseprotocol.org/) and public key cryptography as the basis of [peer identity](https://docs.libp2p.io/reference/glossary/#peerid).

 ## Features